 Following his promotion to flag rank on 1 April 1996, Rear Admiral (lower half) Mullen served briefly as the Deputy Director of the Surface Warfare Division and completed refresher training at Oceana, Virginia.
 Then, in August he took command of Cruiser-Destroyer Group TWO, with concurrent duties as commander of the USS George Washington (CVN 73) Aircraft Carrier Battle Group.
 The battle group participated in inter-deployment training as part of the Atlantic Fleet until October 1997, when it deployed to the Mediterranean Sea and Persian Gulf.
 George Washington participated in multi-battle group operations in the Gulf as the cornerstone of US Central Command's military presence in the Middle East.
-Central Command forces during this time nearly came to blows with the Iragi military, first in December 1997 and then again in February 1998.
-The presence and readiness of US forces eventually helped convince Saddam Hussein to allow United Nations weapons inspectors into Iraq.
+The readiness of US forces helped convince Saddam Hussein to allow United Nations weapons inspectors into Iraq.

-Newly promoted Rear Admiral (upper half) Mullen returned to the Office of the Chief of Naval Operations in May 1998, this time as Director of the Surface Warfare Division (N-86).
-Inheriting a reduced force with growing littoral responsibilities, he told Congress, "we can no longer safely mortgage our future readiness by further deferring recapitalization and modernization."
-Advocating a "measured revolution" that acknowledged fiscal limitations, he addressed retention issues through systems automation, continuation pay, and reduced sea-time.
+Newly promoted Rear Admiral (upper half) Mullen returned to the Office of the CNO in May 1998, this time as Director of the Surface Warfare Division (N-86).
+Inheriting a reduced force with growing littoral responsibilities, he told Congress, "We can no longer safely mortgage our future readiness by further deferring recapitalization and modernization."
+Advocating a "measured revolution" that acknowledged fiscal limitations, he addressed retention issues through systems automation, continuation pay, and reduced seatime.
 He also sought a modest increase in shipbuilding and installed new technologies aboard existing vessels.
-Among several key 21st Century initiatives were the tactical Tomahawk cruise missile, theater ballistic missile defense, and the multi-mission DD-21 destroyer programs.
+Among several key twentyfirst-century initiatives were the tactical Tomahawk cruise missile, theater ballistic missile defense, and the multimission DD-21 destroyer programs.